Gabriel

 BIO

-His research lies at the interface of infectious diseases epidemiology, human mobility, environmental determinants, climate change, and urban development.
-He uses a wide range of methods such as causal inference, spatio-temporal analysis, and remote sensing to forward our understanding of infectious disease dynamics in complex environmental settings.
+In 2024, he was recognized as one of MIT Technology Review's Innovators Under 35 in Latin America.
+His research lies at the interface of infectious diseases epidemiology, climate change, human mobility, and urban environment.
+He leverages a diverse set of methods such as causal inference, spatio-temporal analysis, machine learning and AI, and remote sensing to advance our understanding of infectious disease dynamics in complex environmental settings.

 Interests